tyson-01/sikuliVS/README.md

 `btn_cancel.png`. `%%`, `{{` and `}}` are treated as literals.

 > **Note:** Jython 2.7 has no f-strings.
 Use `%` or `.format()` unless you run your
-> scripts on SikuliX's Python 3 execution path.
+> scripts on some Python 3 execution path.

+### Region highlight

+Highlighting doesn't rely on real window transparency, since Wayland compositors are inconsistent about honouring per-window alpha.
+Instead it grabs a freeze-frame of the screen, crops to the region's bounds, dims it, and draws a green border around the crop, then shows that as a plain opaque window in place for two seconds.
+Looks the same, works everywhere.

 ## Limitations / Future Work